 One of the major issues is that of recognizing the essential capabilities and the kind of analytical reasoning needed by today’s warfighters.
 Good g-factor tests can measure intellectual capabilities and these tests have been extant in one form or another for millennia, having been in place at least as early as 165 BC (Fu, 1993).
 Courage can be tested to some degree by challenging candidates with daunting tasks in Officer Candidate programs.
-However, testing for the subtle and multi-faceted characteristic that is labeled critical thinking is much more problematic and much in need of an independent study to characterize the concept and quantify its magnitude and potential.
+However, testing for the subtle and multi-faceted characteristic that is labeled “critical thinking” is much more problematic and much in need of an independent study to characterize the concept and quantify its magnitude and potential.
 These capabilities are susceptible to stress and fatigue, the two major characteristics of the combat environment.
 An earlier paper discussed how emerging technologies may speak to these psychometric problems as well (Shaw, 2019).

 While the term may be relatively recent (Dewey 1910), consideration of the concept has been extant since the time of the pre-Christian Greek Philosophers.
 (Visser, 2019).
 Critical Thinking was not emphasized during the imperial age of the Roman Empire nor the European dark period that followed, but its tradition remained alive in the Asia.
 Later, it was a major focus in the Age of Enlightenment, as shown by names ranging from Bacon through Jefferson (Withers, 2008).
 With the age of industry upon the world, the need for critical thinking increased even more.
 This need was evidencing itself within the defense structures of every nation, as weapons went from tools that can be forged at home to sophisticated machines that required elevated technical expertise to even operate.
 (Keegan, 2011)